fablabbrighton/digital-fabrication-module/docs/_drafts/week-5-electronics-design 2.md

 #### Libraries of parts
+Part: e.g. a 10k resistor
+Package: surface mount or through hole, size, etc.
+Specs: current it can handle, accuracy, etc.
+Libraries handle all this for you.

 ![eagle-library.png]({{ "/assets/eagle-library.png" | relative_url }})

 #### Schematic
 Logical structure of a circuit.
+How are the components connected.
+Abstract, not a visual representation.

 ![eagle-schematic.png]({{ "/assets/eagle-schematic.png" | relative_url }})

+My schematic for Hello World board.
+Green lines show connections between parts.
+Parts are in red - notice chip doesn’t look like that.
+Once you’ve got used to Eagle, its easier to connect points by names instead of lines.

 #### Board layout

 Where the components go on the board, and how to route traces (connections between parts) between them.
+How to satisfy the requirements of the schematic, within the constraints of the fab process (aka design rules).
+Mainly: how thin can traces be, how close together can they be.

 ![eagle-board-layout.png]({{ "/assets/eagle-board-layout.png" | relative_url }})

+This *is* a visual representation.

-#### Export and verify
+#### Export traces and outline

 Eagle can generate a layered vector file of traced, pads, labels, and board outline.
 Use your preferred tools to convert these into 2 PNG files for milling.